 An introvert is –in a really tiny nutshell – someone who gets energy out of being alone.
 Because society is mainly focused on extroverts, it’s really important that introverts’ boundaries and needs are respected.
-Of course all people are different, but in general, introverts really need these seven things.
+Of course all people are different, but in general, introverts do really need these seven things.

 No, there’s nothing selfish or theatrical about wanting some me-time during, or after, a busy day.
 Introverts process stimuli and information on a very deep level.
 Because extroverts process it in a more superficial way, they can handle much more stimuli.
 For introverts, it’s really important to have enough time to recover.

-Of course, sometimes it’s nice to simply talk about what the day was like, but because introverts are often deep thinkers, they need conversations that go beyond that every once in a while.
+Of course, it’s nice sometimes to simply talk about what the day was like, but because introverts are often deep thinkers, they need conversations that go beyond that every once in a while.
 Introverts are conscientious and think a lot, about themselves and the world.
 That’s why, more than extroverts, they need conversations about these topics.

 Introverts’ batteries are charged in silence.
 That’s why they need to have people around them who are just as good at being silent as they are.
 Not because they don’t have anything to say, but because it can be really comfortable to embrace a good silence.
 By being quiet together, you allow thoughts and ideas to really get through to you.
 Silence is not something that needs to be eliminated, it can be beautiful.